adiafora/laravel-password-resets/README.md

 ```

 > Please note!
-You may need to clear the configuration cache after this
+You may need to clear the config cache after this.

-Finally, you'll also need to run migration on the package
+Finally, you'll also need to run migration on the package:

 ```php
     php artisan migrate